 Figure 2: What is Social Epigenomics?
 Race and ethnicity determine social environment, and social experiences affect gene function at various stages of life, thereby influencing health trajectory and modifying disease risk.
 Through epigenomic profiling before the onset of diseases, it may be possible to tailor interventions to prevent chronic conditions or diseases later in life.

 Social epigenomics is an emerging area of research in cancer development.
 Individuals living in disadvantaged neighborhoods are often exposed to chemical and non-chemical stressors, both physical (e.g., noise pollution, lack of green space) and social (e.g., food desert, violence or threat of violence, discrimination, residential segregation and psychosocial stress).
 Health disparities may arise not only because of higher levels of exposure to environmental hazards among certain population groups, but also as a result of the synergistic effect of exposure to multiple environmental hazards and social stressors.
 Operating through epigenomic changes, adverse social and environmental experiences early in life may predispose an individual to dysfunctional physiological response and to future stressors in adulthood.

-There are not currently any specific NCI Requests for Applications (RFAs) or Program Announcements (PAs) for epigenetic or epigenomic research; however, EGRP encourages investigator-initiated grant applications on epigenomics and epigenetics topics.
-It also joins with other NCI Divisions, and other components of the National Institutes of Health (NIH) to fund grant applications submitted in response to FOAs.
+There are not currently any specific NCI Requests for Applications (RFAs) or Program Announcements (PAs) for epigenetic or epigenomic research; however, NCI’s Epidemiology and Genomics Research Program (EGRP) encourages investigator-initiated grant applications on epigenomics and epigenetics topics.

 - NIH Common Fund Epigenomics Program